Tour of the Operator UI #

 Configured / Observed chip and filterable from the row above.

-Browse, edit, and create products.
-One product = one DUT type
+Browse, edit, and create parts.
+One part = one UUT type

 (part number + revision) with its pin map and characteristics.